VS

 Whether family car or daily driver – which one offers more room, flexibility and comfort?

-Seats: Suzuki S-Cross offers a bit more seating capacity – 5 vs 4.
+Seats: Suzuki S-Cross offers more seats – 5 vs 4.

-In terms of boot space, the Suzuki S-Cross offers significantly more room – 430 L compared to 185 L. That’s a difference of about 245 L.
+Looking at boot space, the Suzuki S-Cross offers significantly more boot space – 430 L compared to 185 L. That’s a difference of about 245 L.

-In maximum load capacity, the Suzuki S-Cross performs clearly better – up to 1230 L, which is about 680 L more than the Fiat 500.
+For maximum load capacity, the Suzuki S-Cross offers considerably more capacity – up to 1,230 L, about 680 L more than the Fiat 500.

-When it comes to payload, Suzuki S-Cross slightly takes the win – 405 kg compared to 325 kg.
+When it comes to payload, the Suzuki S-Cross carries a bit more – 405 kg compared to 325 kg.
 That’s a difference of about 80 kg.

 Who wins the race in the data check?

-The Suzuki S-Cross sits well ahead of its rival in the objective data comparison.
+The Suzuki S-Cross is clearly superior overall in the objective data comparison.

 This result only shows which model scores more points on paper – not which of the two cars feels right for you.